josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 When this site was headless WordPress, the front-end was already built in <xa to="gridsome.org">Gridsome</xa>, a Vue-based static site generator that could be fairly described as Vue's equivalent of [Gatsby](https://www.gatsbyjs.com/).

-<SideNote>A "static site generator" (SSG) is a tool that takes input of some kind—maybe markdown files, maybe JSON from an API, or maybe even a combination of different data sources—and turn it all into a traditional, static HTML website.
+<SideNote>A "static site generator" (SSG) is a tool that takes input of some kind—maybe Markdown files, maybe JSON from an API, or maybe even a combination of different data sources—and turn it all into a traditional, static HTML website.
 This allows the site to be hosted cheaply and easily on a CDN-backed host for optimum performance.</SideNote>

 While it would've certainly been possible to just abandon the headless formula and go back to good ol' solo WordPress, that wasn't really an option to me.
 I'd lose too much work that had gone into this site already, and honestly, I wasn't interested in abandoning the modern dev experience that a JavaScript-based framework offers.
 I'm not making any value statements here, but to me: